una/personal-goals/happy-moments/2016_happy-moments.md

 12/11/2016
 ---
 Today I got super last minute tickets with Alex to go see The Color Purple (which was *outstanding*), and when we left the theatre it was snowing and we went to go to see the huge tree at Rockefeller Center and it was kind of magical :) Dinner was also amaze -- we ate at this Japanese BBQ place called Gyu-Kaku and got a carafe of sake and it was great.

+12/12/2016
+---
+It's Monday, which means "lets go out tonight" day in New York :P I hung out with Jackie Balzer for the first time tonight!
+That was a blast!
+Tim, me and her went to the Ship (this cocktail bar) and then to Ghost Donkey (another awesome cocktail bar).
+Many many drinks and laughs later, I had a great time tonight :)

+12/13/2016
+---
+I did all of my secret santa (for work) shopping today :D I had a ton of fun picking things out and I really hope my secret santa likes the gifts!
+Hint: lots of adorable doggie items and also other goodies.

+12/14/2016
+---
+I bought winter boots today!
+Yay!
+I've been really needing some nice, warm, waterproof boots, and after this tech event at Buzzfeed, I stopped by DSW and got me a pair :) I love them already.

+12/15/2016
+---
+Tonight was the first ever Design Systems Coalition Meetup in NYC!
+It was a really cool event to attend because of the niche topic, and I felt like I knew a lot of the people there from the Internet.
+I'm excited for more events to come.

+12/16/2016
+---
+I met up with Leah and boy and Josh Foster and his fiance (who were visiting) tonight.
+We got drinks and danced at this little restaurant in East Village that was playing some throwback tunes.
+Leah got a great video of my dancing and singing to Sweet Caroline, which is how I remember the evening.
+The drinking had started at work after an AMA :P

+12/17/2016
+---
+After seeing some potential homes, I went out with Tim, Jackie and crew, and Sam tonight.
+OMG what a blast.
+We ended up going to this cantina for sangria and some snacks, and then to one of Tim's favorite bars (I don't recall the name).
+So much joy was had, as always.

+12/18/2016
+---
+Patricia and I went to see some more places today and we think we found *the one*.
+This BEAUTIFUL apartment in Cobble Hill right down the street from the subway and on a really great street.
+There's a Paper Source 5 mins away!
+And so many cute hipster little coffee shops :) EEE!
+I hope we get it.

+12/19/2016
+---
+I spent the evening crafting holiday cards and tried out the candle I got from this White Elephant party this past weekend.
+The candle smelled *so yumm* and had a wooden wick -- which was super cool because you could hear it crackling like a fireplace.
+I'm obsessed with it!

+12/20/2016
+---
+Today we were officially approved for the apartment on Smith!
+I picked up a really cool lamp and A/C unit from some people who were moving out.
+I got it all for a pretty great deal :D

+12/21/2016
+---
+I made cutout snowflakes at work today because we learned that one of my teammates had never made one before!
+Ahh!
+What a throwback :P

+12/22/2016
+---
+Today after work I hunt out with a bunch of coworkers and ordered food and played poker.
+I definitely lost all my chips but it was pretty chill :)

+12/23/2016
+---
+I discovered a really yumm sushi place around the corner from my apartment.
+Oh boy, this is going to be dangerous.
+I got a rainbow roll and it was so so good -- the rice, the fish, everything.

+12/24/2016
+---
+It's Christmas Eve!
+I spent the day by myself, which was kind of nice for a change.
+I went to a coffee shop and actually got a bit of work done, wandered a bit, and ended up checking out the Google pop up store.

+12/25/2016
+---
+Tonight I had some girls from #makeupconf over for Christmas festivities: mulled wine, a movie, and crafts, (oh and we ordered sushi of course).
+It was a feast :) And very cozy.
+Nice to have people over.

+12/26/2016
+---
+I went to Gotan, one of my favorite places in NY to get coffee and some food today, and did my year in review there.
+It felt really good compiling a bunch of things I did this year to really recognize my accomplishments, after being a little down about not doing as much as last year.

+12/27/2016
+---
+I went to a Hannukah party today where Tracy was making latkes and I saw a bunch of people in NY that I hadn't seen yet who are in tech and it was super cozy and very cute and I drank way too much wine and then after went and got drinks with someone and has a great time till 2 AM and this is too long but it was a really fun night :)